 - This recipe for Apple Scones is one that we make over and over.

 - Another fruity scone that you will love are these Blueberry Lemon Scones.
-They bake up with tender inside and with crispy edges on the outside.
+They bake up tender inside and crispy on the outside.

 - Orange Cranberry Scones are made with Mandarin oranges for the best citrus flavor in a tender scone.